davidedelvento/MacOS-Linux-shortcuts/README.md

 You will also need the "move to begin/end of line" and the corresponding "select" to work as in the other apps, and this part requires manual configuration.
-If you use the regular `terminal` application you also need that.
+If you use the regular `terminal` application, you will also need to change its shortcuts.
 In fact (like on Linux) there are some differences between terminal and non-terminal shortcuts, not sure why anybody thought that was a good idea...

 #### On Linux